Top-rated movers to make your Tulsa to Dayton move easy

 - Dayton’s population is about 67% less than Tulsa.

-- Dayton's public transportation has a score of 6 out of 10 versus Tulsa's lower score of 4.
+- Dayton’s public transportation score of 6 out of 10 is higher than Tulsa’s score of 4.

 - Dayton is more walkable than Tulsa with a score of 45 out of 100 vs Tulsa’s 39 out of 100.

-- Both Dayton and Tulsa have the same bike-friendliness score of 47 out of 100, meaning Dayton is about as safe for cyclists as Tulsa.
-Typically, cities that have scores of 20 or higher are seen as reasonably safe, though the higher the score, the more safely accessible a city is for bicycling.
+- Both Dayton and Tulsa have similar bike-friendliness scores (47 vs 47), meaning Dayton is about as safe for cyclists as Tulsa.
+Typically, cities with scores of 20 or higher are seen as reasonably safe, though higher scores mean better cycling accessibility.

 - Dayton’s crime rate is lower than Tulsa with a score of 4.0 compared to Tulsa’s 51.94.
 This means that Dayton neighborhoods are safer than 4.0% of all U.S. neighborhoods, and Tulsa neighborhoods are safer than 51.94%.